 Mind/body techniques are being utilized and with great success.
 Procedures such as guided imagery, biofeedback, mindfulness, cognitive behavioral training, and self-hypnosis are all being used in conjunction with massage and acupuncture.

-The next time your chronic pain starts to take over your life remember there is help out there.
+The next time your Complex Regional Pain Syndrome starts to take over your life remember there is help out there.
 For answers to your questions all about pain management in Phoenix, don’t wait a minute longer.
 It’s your life, and you want to live it pain-free.